The Very Best Things To Do In Playa del Carmen

 You can even snorkel with whale sharks (if you’re visiting between May and September).

-There are seemingly endless options for dive and snorkel companies in Playa del Carmen, but I recommend going with Phantom Divers as I can personally vouch for their high quality of service.
+There are seemingly endless options for dive and snorkel companies in Playa del Carmen, but I recommend going with these highly rated and experienced divers.

 Practice Yoga in Paradise